 where $V = V^a \hE_a + \tfrac{1}{(d-3)!} V_{a_1 \dots a_{d-3}} \hE^{a_1 \dots a_{d-3}} + \dots$.
 This inner product is stabilised by $\Spin(d)\times\Spin(d)$, the maximal compact subgroup of $\Spin(d,d)\times\bbR^+$, so the generalised vielbein frames for this generalised metric form a $\Spin(d)\times\Spin(d)$ structure.

-Given this structure, one can then go through the remaining steps the construction of~\cite{CSW1,CSW2,CSW3}.
+Given this structure, one can then go through the remaining steps in the construction of~\cite{CSW1,CSW2,CSW3}.
 One finds a family of torsion-free compatible connections and a set of unique operators associated to them acting on certain spinor bundles of $\Spin(d)\times\Spin(d)$.
-Using these, one can construct a generalised Ricci curvature tensor.
+Using these, one can look to construct a generalised Ricci curvature tensor as in~\cite{CSW2,CSW3}.
 We do not give details of this here, but the calculations are straightforward.